PrashantYadav05/MySQL-PracticeWork/README.md

 SELECT s.* FROM salespeople AS s INNER JOIN dealerships AS d ON d.dealership_id = s.dealership_id WHERE d.state = 'CA' ORDER BY 1;
 ```
 **OUTER JOIN**
 Sometimes, however, we want to return all rows from one of the tables regardless of whether the join predicate is met.
 In this case, the join predicate is not met; the row forthe second table will be returned as NULL.
 These joins, where at least one table will be represented in every row after the join operation, are known as outer joins. **Left outer joins** are where the left table will have every row returned.
 If a row from the other table is not found, a row of NULL is returned.
 Left outer joins are performed by using the LEFT OUTER JOIN keywords followed by a join predicate.
 This can also be written in short as LEFT JOIN.
 To show how left outer joins work, let's examine two tables: the customers tables and the emails table.
 For the time being, assume that not every customer has been sent an email, and we want to mail all customers who have not received an email.
 We can use outer joins to make that happen.
 Let's do a left outer join between the customer table on the leftand the emails table on the right.
-To help manage output, we will only limit it to the first1,000 rows.
+To help manage output, we will only limit it to the first 1,000 rows.
 The following code snippet is utilized:
 ```sql
 SELECT * FROM customers c LEFT OUTER JOIN emails e ON e.customer_id = c.customer_id ORDER BY c.customer_id LIMIT 1000;
 ```